Jacob's Pillow: Archives

 The core collections preserved in the archives at Jacob's Pillow were originally assembled by founder Ted Shawn.
-Materials have been continually added since the 1930s by volunteers from the Pillow Board and staff.
+Materials have been added since the 1930s by volunteers from the Pillow Board and staff.
 In 1991, Jacob's Pillow created the position of Director of Preservation to direct the activities and maintenance of the Archives.
-The Archives at Jacob's Pillow has approximately 6,000 films and videos from 1894 to present, 45,000 historic dance photos and negatives, 313,000 pages of unique printed materials, 27 trunks of costumes dating from 1915, and 2,000 books.
+The Archives have approximately 6,000 films and videos from 1894 to present, 45,000 historic dance photos and negatives, 313,000 pages of unique printed materials, 27 trunks of costumes dating from 1915, and 2,000 books.
 The Archives is one component of the Pillow's Preservation Program, which organizes exhibits exploring various aspects of dance, oversees issues concerning the National Historic Landmark site, and records the ongoing activities of the Festival.

 The archives is internationally recognized as a major repository of dance materials.
 Access to the research facility is open to the public year-round by appointment and is available during the summer season from noon until the end of each performance, six days a week.
 The Archives collection is electronically catalogued, and much of it is accessible through the Pillow's website.

 Blake's Barn is an 18th-century structure that was relocated and reconfigured specifically for preservation activity.
 This facility was donated by stage and screen dancer/actress Marge Champion and is named in honor of her late son.
 In addition to a central area for exhibits and lectures, the building houses a reading room with video stations providing access to the moving image collection.
 The lower level contains temperature-controlled storage areas and video production equipment.

 In 2011, Jacob's Pillow launched Jacob's Pillow Dance Interactive, an online resource of video clips curated from the Archives in Becket.
 The archive features performances that have taken place at the festival from 1937 to 2010, including footage rarely seen.
 This user-friendly free resource allows the user to browse dance footage by artist, genre, and era.
 The Director of Preservation, Norton Owen, curates the collection.
 Each entry includes a video clip, an informative paragraph describing the dancer/choreographer, and an artist portrait.